 Today there are more efficient audio codecs with advanced features available today, mp3 is still very popular amongst consumers.
 However, most state-of-the-art media services such as streaming or TV and radio broadcasting use modern ISO-MPEG codecs such as the AAC family or in the future MPEG-H. Those can deliver more features and higher audio quality at much lower bitrates compared to mp3,” the Institute said in a statement.

 MP3 built on the idea that the ear can be tricked – it’s called psycho-acoustics – to allow information to be thrown away.
-The Fraunhofer team’s work allowed audio wave files to be compressed into a file to one tenth or one twentieth the original size.
+The Fraunhofer team’s work allowed audio wave files to be compressed into a file to one-tenth or one-twentieth the original size.
 Developed for commercial transmission – the work was funded by AT&T and Thomson – the Fraunhofer Institute’s discoveries were first incorporated into the MPEG-1 standard in 1991.
-MPEG-2 layer III followed in 1994, and “MP3” became a file format with an .mp3 extension in July 1995.
+MPEG-2 layer III followed in 1994, and “MP3” became a file format with a .mp3 extension in July 1995.